3778/icd-prediction-mimic/README.md

-# Multi-label ICD-9 code prediction from MIMIC-III Discharge Summaries
+# Predicting ICD-9 Codes from Clinical Notes

-This repository contains code for training and evaluating all models described in the paper [Predicting Multiple ICD-10 Codes from Brazilian-Portuguese Clinical Notes](url), for the publicly acessible [MIMIC-III](https://mimic.physionet.org/gettingstarted/overview/) dataset (v.
+This repository contains code for training and evaluating several neural network models for predicting ICD-9 codes from discharge summaries on the publicly acessible [MIMIC-III](https://mimic.physionet.org/gettingstarted/overview/) dataset (v.
 1.4).
-Four models are implemented:
+The models are described in the paper [Predicting Multiple ICD-10 Codes from Brazilian-Portuguese Clinical Notes](url), which uses the results on MIMIC-III as a benchmark.
+The implemented models are:

 - Logistic Regression
 - Convolutional Neural Network